XeroxDev/Stream-Deck-TS-SDK/README.md

 ### Available decorators

-- classes
-    - ``@SDDebug`` - Enabled debug mode.
-This will enabled console.log for events sent and received
-    - ``@SDPlugin`` - Automatically initializes the StreamDeckPlugin wrapper in the plugin context, so you just need to import one file.
-    - ``@SDPropertyInspector`` - Automatically initializes the StreamDeckPlugin wrapper in the Property Inspector context, so you just need to import one file.
 - methods
     - ``@SDInit()`` - Calls method after initialization process is done
         - Overhands StreamDeckPlugin instance as parameter
-    - ``@SDOnEvent(event, actionName?)`` - Listens for specified event and if triggered, calls method
+    - ``@SDOnPiEvent(event, actionName?)`` - Listens for specified event in the property inspector context and if triggered, calls method
         - Overhands EventData (\*NameOfEvent\*Event; Example: KeyDownEvent, KeyUpEvent, WillAppearEvent)
-    - ``@SDReady()`` - Calls method after connection and dom is ready
+    - ``@SDOnActionEvent(event)`` - Listens for specified event in the action context and if triggered, calls method
+        - Overhands EventData (\*NameOfEvent\*Event; Example: KeyDownEvent, KeyUpEvent, WillAppearEvent)

 ## Usage

-You can see an example in the ``example`` folder
+You can see an example in the [example](https://github.com/XeroxDev/Stream-Deck-TS-SDK/tree/master/example) folder or look through the [repository wiki](https://github.com/XeroxDev/Stream-Deck-TS-SDK/wiki)

 ### Initializing Plugin
 Elgato uses 2 different files.
 The Action file (which handels all actions), and the Property Inspector file (which is